-- The opportunity to select from diverse project opportunities.

-- Limited-time engagements.
-You have options to work a contract as short as a few weeks up to six months or more, and then take a break before choosing your next project.

-- Opportunities to mentor junior and mid-level professionals, and pass your knowledge on to the next generation.

-- Attractive compensation.

-- International assignment opportunities.
+- The opportunity to select from diverse project opportunities. - Short duration engagements.
+You have options to work a contract as short as a few weeks up to six months or more, and then take a break before choosing your next project. - Opportunities to mentor junior and mid-level professionals, and pass your knowledge on to the next generation. - Attractive compensation. - Domestic and international assignment opportunities. - Remote work opportunities. - Partial work-weeks or alternate schedules.

-- Work from home opportunities.

-- Partial work-weeks or alternate schedules.